EttusResearch/uhd/host/docs/usrp2.rst

 To boot into the safe image, hold-down the safe-mode button while power-cycling the device.
 Continue to hold-down the button until the front-panel LEDs blink and remain solid.

-When in safe-mode, the USRP-N Series will always have the IP address 192.168.10.2
+When in safe-mode, the USRP-N device will always have the IP address 192.168.10.2

 ------------------------------------------------------------------------
 Setup networking